The Emerson College Staff Union believes that Black Lives Matter, that racism in

 funds for these issues that are critical to our friends, neighbors, and fellow citizens

-Between Juneteenth and Independence Day, we will be accepting donations to
+Between Juneteenth and Independence Day (now extended to August 1st), we will be accepting donations to

 support disenfranchised and vulnerable populations in Boston.
 All donations will be

 (Please note this campaign will only contribute to Families for Justice as Healing, if you'd like to donate to the other organization, or both, please visit https://charity.gofundme.com/o/en/campaign/anti-racism-fundraiser-by-emerson-college-staff-union-chapter-of-seiu-888)

 Families for Justice as Healing describe themselves as “abolitionists” seeking

 the end of incarceration of women and girls.

 Families for Justice as Healing leads advocacy to decarcerate women and

 girls in Massachusetts.
 We organize in the most incarcerated communities in

 the Commonwealth to transform the way we respond to harm, and develop

 alternatives to police, courts, and incarceration....We are leading work to